-- (1) Pursuant to the terms of the Underwriting Agreement, the Corporation has agreed to pay a cash fee to the Underwriters in the amount equal to (US\$II per Unit sold) of the gross proceeds of the sale of the Units, including gross proceeds realized on the sale of Units issuable upon exercise of the Over-Allotment Option, if any, but excluding therefrom proceeds from the sale of Units sold to certain purchasers introduced by the Corporation directly (the "President's List"), for which the Underwriters will be paid a commission equal to \(\Bar{\text{U}}\) (US\$\Bar{\text{D}}\) per Unit sold) of the gross proceeds of such sales.
-See "Plan of Distribution". - (2) After deducting the Underwriters' commission but before deducting the Corporation's expenses of this Offering, estimated at US\$ \(\Bigcirc\) (including the reimbursement to the Underwriters for expenses related to the Offering up to \$10, which, together with the Underwriters' commission, will be paid from the proceeds of this Offering.
+- (1) Pursuant to the terms of the Underwriting Agreement, the Corporation has agreed to pay a cash fee to the Underwriters in the amount equal to 6% (US\$0.075 per Unit sold) of the gross proceeds of the sale of the Units, including gross proceeds realized on the sale of Units issuable upon exercise of the Over-Allotment Option, if any, but excluding therefrom proceeds from the sale of Units sold to certain purchasers introduced by the Corporation directly (the "President's List"), for which the Underwriters will be paid a commission equal to 3% (US\$0.0375 per Unit sold) of the gross proceeds of such sales.
+See "Plan of Distribution". - (2) After deducting the Underwriters' commission but before deducting the Corporation's expenses of this Offering including certain financial advisory fees, estimated at US\$950,000 (including the reimbursement to the Underwriters for expenses related to the Offering up to US\$150,000), which, together with the Underwriters' commission, will be paid from the proceeds of this Offering.
 See "Plan of Distribution" and "Use of Proceeds". - (3) The Corporation has granted to the Underwriters an option (the "Over-Allotment Option") to cover over-allotments, if any, and for market stabilization purposes.
-The Over-Allotment Option may be exercised by the Underwriters, in whole or in part, for a 30-day period following the date of the closing of the Offering and entitles the Underwriters to purchase up to an aggregate of  additional Units at the Offering Price (being 15% of the aggregate number of Units offered under this Prospectus Supplement).
-If the Over-Allotment Option is exercised in full, the public offering price, Underwriters' commission and net proceeds to the Corporation, before expenses, will be US\$\pi\$, US\$\pi\$ and US\$\pi\$, respectively.
+The Over-Allotment Option may be exercised by the Underwriters, in whole or in part, for a 30-day period following the date of the closing of the Offering and entitles the Underwriters to purchase up to an aggregate of 2,400,000 additional Units at the Offering Price (being 15% of the aggregate number of Units offered under this Prospectus Supplement).
 This Prospectus Supplement and the accompanying Prospectus also qualify the distribution of the Over-Allotment Option and any Common Shares and Warrants that may be delivered upon the exercise of the Over-Allotment Option.
-A purchaser who acquires Units forming part of the Underwriters'

-securities under this Prospectus Supplement and the accompanying Prospectus, regardless of whether the over-allocation position is ultimately filled through the exercise of the Over-Allotment Option or secondary market purchases.
+A purchaser who acquires Units forming part of the Underwriters' over-allocation position acquires those securities under this Prospectus Supplement and the accompanying Prospectus, regardless of whether the over-allocation position is ultimately filled through the exercise of the Over-Allotment Option or secondary market purchases.
 See "Plan of Distribution".